 On April 26, 2018, the Company entered into and closed Subscription Agreements with accredited investors (the "April 2018 Accredited Investors") pursuant to which the April 2018 Accredited Investors purchased 531,066 shares of the Company's common stock ("April 2018 Shares") for a purchase price of \$1,444,500 or \$2.72 per share.
+Stephen Burns, Benjamin Samuels, Gerald Budde and Julio Rodriguez, executive officers and/or directors of the Company, participated in this offering

-On April 24, 2018, the Company entered into an Agreement with Prefix Corporation, an integral vendor, pursuant to which the Company issued 113.874 shares of common stock to settle an invoice in the amount of \$298,350.
+On April 24, 2018, the Company entered into an Agreement with Prefix Corporation, an integral vendor, pursuant to which the Company issued 113,874 shares of common stock to settle an invoice in the amount of \$298,350.